c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 ## Setting Up Vim

-The exam workstation includes __VSCodium__.
-However, every exam task requires you to connect to a remote node via SSH, and VSCodium is __not__ available on those remote machines.
+The exam workstation includes [VSCodium](https://vscodium.com/).
+However, every exam task requires you to connect to a remote node via SSH, and [VSCodium](https://vscodium.com/) is __not__ available on those remote machines.
 Therefore, the best approach is to use Vim (unfortunately).

 The following settings provide a much better editing experience for Kubernetes YAML manifests.

-Create the `.vimrc` file and add the following configuration:
+Create the `~/.vimrc` file and add the following configuration:

 ```{code-block} bash
 :caption: ~/.vimrc